StefanScherer/basebox-slave/README.md

 ```
 grunt jenkins-backup
+git add jenkins-configuration
+git commit
 ```

 This will backup all stuff to the jenkins-configuration folder.
 You may put it under version control, yay!

+So the whole Jenkins server could be destroyed and rebuilt with another `vagrant up --provider=vcloud`.

 ## View Jenkins Web Interface
 If you just want to view into Jenkins use this command: